Rue de l'Abbaye: History

-The Benedictine abbey was founded by Childebert, son of Clovis, in 543 to house relics brought from the Siege of Saragossa the previous year.
+The Benedictine abbey was founded by Childebert, son of Clovis, in 543 to house relics brought from the Siege of Zaragoza the previous year.
 These included the tunic of Saint-Vincent and a cross of gold from Toledo; in consequence, the church and abbey were originally known as Saint-Vincent and Sainte-Croix.
 The church was founded somewhat later in 557 by Germain, Bishop of Paris, who was buried there in 576.
 A small market town grew up around the religious centre which became a place of pilgrimage and whose name changed to Saint-Germain-des-Prés ("of the meadows") in the 9th century.
 The Merovingian kings of France were also buried here — the tombs all disappearing during the French Revolution.

 Around 1000, a new Romanesque church with three bell towers was built.
 Two of these were knocked down in 1821 due to their state of decomposition from the saltpetre in the gunpowder stored there during the French Revolution.
 The third bell tower still remains.